 Not all classes may be necessary when selecting class attribute

-class attribute in html can indicate one or more classes.
+class attribute in html can point to one or more CSS classes.
 In accelQ, value for class attribute is a multi-select type.
-When you select class attribute for the element identification, you can edit the value to just choose a subset of classes that you may deem stable.
+When you select class attribute for the element identification, you can edit the value to just choose a subset of classes that you may find stable.

 As a good practice, whenever you select class attribute in the Selector, be sure to review and remove unnecessary classes.
-If you are achieving uniqueness with a subset of classes that have good functional meaning, there is no need to choose others.
+If you are achieving uniqueness with a subset of classes with good functional meaning, ignore others.

 When working with Angular applications, for example, you can avoid classes such as ng-hide, ng-show etc. These are Angular implementation framework related classes with technical connotation.
 Do not rely on such classes as they may change with various element interactions during test execution.